-Inside Dark Justice: Are Our Children Safe?
+Inside Dark Justice: Keep Our Children Safe Online

 Scott and Callum are the UK's most prolific paedophile hunters.
 Now they're on a mission to fix the failing system that created them.

 'Scott' and 'Callum' are the UK’s most prolific paedophile hunters.
 As Dark Justice, they have provided the evidence to put eighty-four dangerous and predatory sex offenders behind bars since 2014.